mtlynch/mtlynch.io/content/retrospectives/2020/08/index.md

 ---
 title: "TinyPilot: Month 1"
 date: 2020-08-03T08:47:05-04:00
-description: "TODO"
+description: "I finally created a business that gained immediate traction."
 ---

 ## Highlights

-* This is my highest revenue month ever, at $9.1k across all of my projects.
+* This is my highest revenue month ever, at $9.8k across all of my projects.
 * [Tiny Pilot](https://tinypilotkvm.com) had the biggest first month of anything I've ever launched, at 52 sales and $8.7k in revenue.
+* The sudden surge in customers also made it one of my highest-stress months of working for myself.

 ## Goal Grades